 Dubbed “Retro Row,” 4th Street is Long Beach’s independent shopping and dining district!
-Stretching from Cherry to Temple Avenues, it’s home to an ensemble of kitschy shops featuring vintage clothing, antiques, books, furniture and furnishings, plus a handful of local restaurants, coffee shops and wine bars.
+Stretching from Cherry to Temple Avenues, it is home to an ensemble of eclectic shops featuring vintage clothing, antiques, vinyl records, furniture and décor, plus a diverse mix of local restaurants, coffeehouses and wine bars.

 Catch LB Transit bus 151 | www.4thstreetlongbeach.com

-Belmont Shore is the essence of the Southern California beachfront lifestyle and the Shore’s popular 2nd Street is just minutes from downtown.
-It’s where people come “to see and be seen,” as they stroll 15 short “walkable” blocks teeming with stylish shops, exclusive boutiques and trendy restaurants.
-After dark, 2nd Street comes alive with nightlife entertainment.
+The essence of Southern California beachfront lifestyle, Belmont Shore’s popular 2nd Street is just minutes from downtown.
+Where people come “to see and be seen,” while strolling 15 short “walkable” blocks teeming with stylish shops, exclusive boutiques and trendy restaurants.

 www.belmontshore.org | Catch LB Transit bus 121/131

 Naples Island is a 100+ year old, unique neighborhood of dining, shopping and charming waterway canals tucked into the South East corner of Long Beach.

 Kitschy Shops, Handcrafted Collectibles

 A few miles north of downtown, the Bixby Knolls neighborhood beckons.
 Along Atlantic Avenue and home to First Friday promoting local artist and businesses, there are numerous restaurants, cuisines, and a large selection of retail shops.